 Of course, these robots are not intended as a replacement for human care.
 Their purpose is to take care of the smaller and more manual tasks so that the nurses can give more personalized one-on-one care to the patients.
 The robots merely reduce the pressure that nurses previously had to deal with, opening the way for more individualized attention.

 Robotics is a playfield for several scientific areas (ML, AI, Deep Learning, Interfaces and Sensors).
-The main target of the developers seems to build a good assistant for humans.
+The main target of the developers seems to build a good assistant for humans and to increase Robots and human proximity interaction.
 However as these IO-driven personalities (robots) are new to this world and new to human race it could lead to some irritations and false reactions.
 Learning to address the expectations and talking to stakeholders about future implications is essential for acceptance.
 That’s where we can help: to generate acceptance: Contact us.